-It can affect anywhere on the body, although it is mainly found on the lower legs, hands and forearms.
-Unfortunately it is a chronic condition, which means it is long term.
-Fortunately there are a few treatments we can implement to reduce the itch and discomfort.
+It can appear on all parts of the body, although it’s typically found on the lower legs, hands and forearms.
+Unfortunately, Discoid Eczema is a chronic condition, which means it is long term.
+Fortunately, there are ways to manage the condition, reducing itching and discomfort.

 - Round or oval shaped red plaques